TrustworthyComputing/Security_Challenge_2025/Hints.md

 This is a hints page.
 Email <tsoutsos@udel.edu> to request a hint.
 We are also able to answer more specific questions.

-Note that each challenge comes with a 25% bonus for solving without hints.
-The first hint will reduce this bonus to 15%, and further hints will continue reduce the bonus.
+Note that each challenge comes with a 20% bonus for solving without hints.
+The first hint will reduce this bonus to 10%, and further hints will continue to reduce the bonus.

 ## Bluebox
 1. What do the beeps mean?